-For a registered student in Dubai Pharmacy College the rights are:
+For a registered student in Dubai Pharmacy College for Girls the rights are:

 - 1. Obtain pharmacy education according to a well-established educational program and in a suitable educational environment. - 2.
 Attend theory and practical classes regularly and to participate in scientific discussions held in the class as directed by the faculty. - 3.
 Participate in all students activities sponsored by Student Union. - 4.
 Benefit from facilities offered by the College such as library, hostel, transportation and others. - 5.
 Get the identity card issued annually from the College after payment of its fees in order to prove that she is a student in the College. - 6.
 Appear in all examinations and evaluations conducted according to the regulations of the College. - 7.
 Get health care facility in case of emergency and first aid only.
 The College will not be responsible for expenses of treatment in any case and only transportation can be provided to and from medical clinics in Dubai. - 8.
 Get social care services offered by the College. - 9.
 Have a residence visa sponsored by the College for hostel students as per the rules.
 The student will bear all expenses for her residence visa. - 10.
 Get the following certificates from the College: - a.
 An annual certificate to prove that she is studying in the College - b.
 A certificate to prove her academic level which she obtained as per the College records - c.
 A certificate for the expenses required for her College study - d.
 A certificate for her good behavior and discipline in the College - e.
 A graduation certificate after she fulfills all the requirements needed for graduation as per College rules - f.
-A release certificate from the College

-Note: All the certificates mentioned above in (10 a to f) should be issued as per the College rules and also according to the requirements of the student.
+A release certificate from the College according to the requirements of the student.
 The first copy of all certificates issued will be free of charge.
 If the student needs another copy then it will be given by charging a nominal fee fixed by the College.
 But photocopies (like the original) of certificates will be given free of charge.